Conversational UI

 Configuring the Roles

 Make sure that the module role User is part of the user roles that are intended to chat with the model.
 Optionally, you can grant the _addOn_ReadAll role to admin roles, so that users with that role can read all messages.
-A role for usage monitoring is related only to the Token monitor snippets and does not relate to the conversational snippets.
+A role for usage monitoring is related only to the Token consumption monitor snippets and does not relate to the conversational snippets.

 Module role Description